mendax1234/tp/docs/DeveloperGuide.md

 ### Major feature
 #### Overview
+The Major feature allows users to declare their university major (e.g. Computer Science or Computer Engineering) using the major command.

 #### Sequence Diagram
 The following two diagrams illustrate how modules are added to the timetable when the user declares a major.